-- In addition, our school undertakes regular checks on our filtering and monitoring systems, which are logged and recorded, to ensure our approaches are effective and can provide assurance to the governing body that we are meeting our safeguarding obligations. - These checks are achieved by Test Filtering to check filtering systems with the safeguarding governor and Rossi Distefano
+In addition, our school undertakes regular checks on our filtering and monitoring systems, which are logged and recorded, to ensure our approaches are effective and can provide assurance to the governing body that we are meeting our safeguarding obligations.

+o These checks are achieved by Test Filtering to check filtering systems with the safeguarding governor and ICT Network Manager.